-We require that the site of research (e.g. university) provides the research project with all necessary basic facilities.
+We require that the site of research (i.e. the applicant's host organisation, e.g. a university, research institute or other research organisation) provides the research project with all necessary basic facilities.
 These are determined based on the nature of the research and are the same as those available to other research staff at the site: office and laboratory premises, equipment (incl. computer equipment), and telecommunications, telephone, mailing, copying and library services.
 When accepting the funding, the site of research is responsible for ensuring that necessary statements and permits from ethics committees have been obtained before the start of the project.

 The costs of ensuring immediate open access to peer-reviewed articles are included in the overheads of the site of research and are thus part of the basic facilities provided by the site.
-The costs associated with storing and sharing research data are regarded as overheads for the project's site of research, but they may also be legitimately accepted as research costs to be covered with Academy research funding.
+The costs associated with storing and sharing research data are regarded as overheads for the project's site of research.
+Only exceptionally and for justified reasons can they be accepted as research costs to be covered by Academy research funding.
 The site of research also commits to ensuring that the data management plan can be implemented at the site of research, and that the measures to be taken comply with good data management practice.
 Read more in the guidelines on the commitment by the site of research.

 The application must also include the overheads percentage, indirect employee costs and coefficient for effective working hours of the site of research.
 The site of research will see to that this information is kept up to date in the online services.
+The information is provided as percentages.